ginorey/itstimeAPI/README.md

 This repository holds the code that runs [www.itsTimeAPI.com](https://itstimeapi.com/#introduction) and its API.
 You can use this API for free, no email or API key required.

+The script to retrieve data is held in a private repository elsewhere.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>